0xbabble/0xbabble/README.md

 - 👋 Hi, I’m @0xbabble
-- 👀 I’m interested in Decentralized Finance, privacy, sustainbility, environmental protection!
+- 👀 I’m interested in decentralized finance, privacy, sustainbility, environmental protection!
 - 🌱 I’m currently looking for jobs in Web 3.9
 - 📫 Where else you can find me: @0xbabble on Twitter